-LMI for All is an online data portal that the UK Commission for Employment and Skills developed.
+The LMI for All service comprises an online data portal, database and widget that the UK Commission for Employment and Skills developed.
 It is now funded by the Department for Education.
 LMI for All brings together existing sources of labour market information (LMI) that can inform people’s choices about their careers.

 LMI for All is a service that allows you to develop your own applications or websites, and embed data in an existing website rather than provide a direct search interface to labour market data.